 In safe weather conditions property owners should carry out regular physical inspections of trees (particularly after high winds or heavy snow) -checking for cracked boughs, loose branches and any potential weakening of the tree’s structural stability including disease.
 We recommend that you use regular professional surveyors once every few years – this will provide you with expert guidance on keeping your trees healthy and safe and will mean that you will also hold a written report on your trees’ status and potentially mitigate your liability if you need to make a claim.

-For further information about tree safety visit the RHS advice page (which also includes information on trees and subsidence) or download a PDF Practice Guide, Hazards from Trees via the Forestry Commission site.
+For further information about tree safety visit the RHS advice page (which also includes information on trees and subsidence).